What’s the lowdown?

 What causes vaginal discharge?

 Vaginal discharge is controlled by your natural sex hormones, oestrogen and progesterone, which fluctuate throughout your menstrual cycle – hence the change in colour, consistency and amount of discharge throughout the month.
-Hormonal contraception methods can cause discharge to vary a bit, with many users reporting vaginal discharge, and conversely vaginal dryness, as possible side effects.
+Vaginal discharge is actually really important for fertility and changes to allow sperm to more easily swim through it towards an egg around the time of ovulation.
+Hormonal contraception methods can cause discharge to vary a bit, with many users reporting more vaginal discharge, and conversely vaginal dryness, as possible side effects.
 You can filter our reviews by side effect to see for yourself!

 A healthy vagina contains beneficial bacteria called lactobacilli that help it to maintain the ideal acidic pH, which ranges from about 3.5-4.5.
 Keeping the vagina at this pH helps to prevent the buildup of infection-causing harmful bacteria.
 In general, discharge from a healthy vagina should be mildly scented, clear, or milky white in colour, and thick, sticky, or slippery and wet in texture.